-All practicum students are required to complete a learning contract, which includes
+All practicum students are required to complete a learning contract which includes

-- student, preceptor, and faculty mentor name and contact information, - start and end dates of the practicum, - organization and site location information, - project details, including schedule, hours, and daily responsibilities, - public health competencies that the practicum addresses, - deliverables that will be developed by the student.
+- Student, preceptor, and faculty mentor name and contact information - Start and end dates of project - Organization and site location information - Project details, including schedule, hours, and daily responsibilities - Public health competencies that practicum addresses - Deliverables that will be developed by the student

 Preceptors should discuss the project and review details prior to student submission of the contract.
 Preceptors will be asked via email to review and approve a student's learning contract.
-If needed, students may update learning contracts after original approval is received.
+Learning contracts can be updated and modified after original approval is received if needed by sending an email to the Office of Public Health Practice and Engagement.

-Deliverables
+General Deliverables

+The table below shows example deliverables for MPH and DrPH students recommended by the Office of Public Health Practice and Engagement.
 Deliverables are most often written products or can be demonstrated using a written product.